-We all have ambitious career goals we aim to achieve, but as product marketers, we’re often pulled in so many directions it can be hard to be laser-focused in achieving them.
+We all have ambitious career goals we aim to achieve, but as product managers, we’re often pulled in so many directions it can be hard to be laser-focused in achieving them.

 In this article, I want to share a very powerful framework called Career Fuel, made up of three fuel types; transportable fuel, enduring relationships, and meaningful experiences.
 Career fuel helped me become more intentional and strategic in my own career, and I’ll share actionable insights so you can do the same and achieve your goals.